Explore Yorkshire and Northumberland by rail

 Scenic rail journeys bring to life the history and wild, natural beauty of Yorkshire and Northumbria on this wonderful eight day tour.
 Follow in Viking and Roman footsteps, visiting historic York, Chester's Roman Fort, Bamburgh Castle, Lindisfarne and the glorious Alnwick Gardens.

 Our tour begins as you arrive at your hotel in Harrogate, at the edge of the Yorkshire Dales.
-We spend four nights here at the Crown Hotel, the Tour Inn or the Old Swan.
+We spend four nights here at the Cedar Court hotel or the Old Swan hotel.
 One of England's most attractive towns, Harrogate retains many Georgian and Victorian features including its original spa buildings.
 After time to discover your new surroundings, and to perhaps visit the famous Betty's Tea Rooms, this evening we meet for dinner in the hotel.

 This morning, we travel by rail to York, which we discover on a guided tour, seeing the incomparable Minster, one of Europe's largest Gothic cathedrals.
 This stunning sandstone building is covered in wonderful examples of Gothic architecture, and has stood in its current position, as an icon of the York skyline, in one form or another for the past 2,000 years.
 We also visit the medieval Shambles, which has remained almost unchanged since the Middle Ages.
 The narrow cobbled street is overlooked by a patchwork variety of houses built in the traditional style of the time.